aravindanve/koa-branch-router/README.md

 ## Why?

 - There seem to be no radix tree routers with nested router support (at the time of writing).
-- Popular routers handle middlewares in an inconvenient way. see [Middleware Routing](#middleware-routing).
+- Popular routers handle middlewares in an inconvenient way.
+See [Middleware Routing](#middleware-routing).

 ## Features

 - Express-style routing using verbs like `router.get`, `router.put`, `router.post`, etc.
 - Nested routes and middlewares.
 - Path params and wildcard capturing.
-- Support for `405 method not allowed` (Not yet supported)

 ## Usage